Julia Hoffman: The Werewolf and Quentin's Ghost

 Julia was the second person in Collinsport to see Chris Jennings (Don Briscoe) when he returned to Collinsport after a long absence and instantly mistook him for his twin brother Tom (also Briscoe) - a vampire who had attacked and nearly killed her recently, and who had been destroyed.
 She did not, however, become aware of the presence of a werewolf in the area until after Elizabeth was attacked and Chris came to her with a suspicious request for sleeping pills.
 After Joe Haskell was attacked and driven insane by seeing Chris as a werewolf, he was sent to Windcliff Sanitarium for treatment, and Julia and Barnabas discovered proof that Chris was a werewolf.
 They began to hide him away in the old Collins family mausoleum to stop him from harming others during his transformations.

-Julia suspected a connection between Quentin Collins (David Selby), the spirit who had driven the family out of Collinwood, and Chris Jennings.
-When Barnabas decided to confront the ghost of Quentin, Julia and Professor T. Elliot Stokes (Thayer David) supervised Barnabas' use of I Ching wands.
+Julia suspected a connection between Quentin Collins (David Selby), the spirit who had possessed David and driven the family out of Collinwood, and Chris Jennings.
+When Barnabas decided to confront the ghost of Quentin, Julia and Professor Timothy Elliot Stokes (Thayer David) supervised Barnabas' use of I Ching wands.
 Julia feared for Barnabas when she learned that he had thrown the wands and reached the 49th hexagram, The Hexagram of Change.
 Barnabas' astral body left his physical body for the year 1897, and Julia and Stokes remained behind in the present.